 What is a Contact Center?

 A contact center uses different methods of communication to engage with customers that goes beyond inbound and outbound calls.
 These methods use a variety of digital platforms like instant messaging, email and live chat to keep up with today’s constant-contact style of communication.
-In other words, it’s much more omnichannel than you’re average call center, which focuses solely on inbound and outbound phone calls.
+In other words, it’s much more omnichannel than your average call center, which focuses solely on inbound and outbound phone calls.

 Most contact centers are equipped with features designed to optimize call time, distribute calls efficiently and maintain a high customer satisfaction rating by leveraging a variety of technology.
 Think omnichannel communication, Enhanced Interactive Voice Response (IVR), Universal Queuing and Computer Telephony Integration.
 If that all sounds like a lot of jargon to you, don’t worry.
 We’ve explained the features below.